TUM-IAS hereby invites applications for Fellowships in the following categories of its Fellowship program:

 - Hans Fischer Senior Fellowships for renowned international scientists from outside TUM (more information) – please see specifics on the program below!

-- Rudolf Diesel Industry Fellowship for a highly qualified researcher from industry (more information)
+- Rudolf Diesel Industry Fellowships for highly qualified researchers from industry (more information)

 Further information on the conditions and the selection process is available here.

-Regional Hans Fischer (Senior) Fellows (Africa and Eastern Europe*): To promote regional diversity, the TUM-IAS will award one of the Hans Fischer or Hans Fischer Senior Fellowships to a candidate from a home institution in Africa or Eastern Europe (list of eligible Eastern European countries at the end of this page).
+Regional Hans Fischer (Senior) Fellows (Eastern Europe): To promote regional diversity, the TUM-IAS will award one of the Hans Fischer or Hans Fischer Senior Fellowships to a candidate from a home institution in Eastern Europe* (list of eligible Eastern European countries at the end of this e-mail).
 Candidates for this Fellowship will undergo a separate evaluation, taking into account local evaluation factors.
 The Fellow will then receive the regular Hans Fischer (Senior) Fellowship benefits.
 For the Regional Fellowship, the tandem application rule (see below) does not apply.

-Siemens Hans Fischer (Senior) Fellows: TUM-IAS invites nominations for Hans Fischer (Senior) Fellowships that focus on the research fields of Simulation and Digital Twin and the Future of Autonomous Systems/Robotics.
-Up to two Fellowships can be awarded in the course of this call.
+GNI Hans Fischer (Senior) Fellows: TUM-IAS invites nominations for Hans Fischer (Senior) Fellowships that focus on the research field of Artificial Intelligence for the Built Environment.
+Up to two Fellowships funded by the TUM Georg Nemetschek Institute on Artificial Intelligence for the Built World can be awarded in the course of this call.

-To scientists and TUM professors considering a future collaboration, we would also like to point out the TUM Global Visiting Professor Program (more information) for short-term visits of up to three months.
+To scientists and TUM professors considering a future collaboration, we would also like to point out the TUM Global Visiting Professor Program for short-term visits of up to three months.
 During this initial shorter visit, prospective collaborators can explore the possibility of a future, more long-term collaboration in the framework of an Anna Boyksen, Hans Fischer (Senior) or Rudolf Diesel Industry Fellowship.
-The TUM Global & Alumni Office will publish a call for proposals for this program at the end of October 2020.
+The call for applications is made separately via the TUM Global & Alumni Office; applications are currently accepted (more information).

 TUM-IAS explicitly encourages nominations of and applications from women as well as from all others who would bring additional diversity dimensions to the university’s research and teaching strategies.

-* For this purpose, Eastern Europe includes the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kazakhstan, Kosovo, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Ukraine.
+* For this purpose, Eastern Europe includes the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kazakhstan, Kosovo, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia and Ukraine.